Unstructured-IO/unstructured/Ingest.md

 # Batch Processing Documents

-## Several classes are provided to quickly enable batch processing of documents
+Several classes are provided in the Unstructured library to enable effecient batch processing of documents.

 ## The Abstractions